 Langage is the ability to express a thought and communicate through a system of signs (oral, gestural, graphic, touch-sensitive, olfactory), provided with a meaning, and more often, with syntacs.
 More frequently, language is a system of communication.
-However, language leaves a bigger space for recreation. gives birth and diverse "figura" Then the representations to words, which, from that moment on, form a new ensemble.
+However, language leaves a bigger space for recreation.
+Then the "figura" gives birth and diverse representations to words, which, from that moment on, form a new ensemble.
 The rhetorical figure used to be the convenience imposed to the speech: it was included within two distinctive and complementary parts for the orator: the inventio and actio, that cause a rigorous "praxis" which transform the word and its ensemble into an artefact.
-The latter should have an impact on its d'esclavage by Solomon Northup and Steeve McQueen cinematic adaptation Twelve years a slave.
+The latter should have an impact on its audience.